Prepare for Graduate School

-- Schedule time to study for the necessary graduate exam(s) and set an early deadline for taking the tests so that if needed, you still have time to retake.
+- Schedule time to study for the necessary graduate exam(s) and meet deadlines for taking the exams.

-- Take the required admissions tests and have the score sent to the appropriate institutions.
+- Take the required admissions exam(s) and have scores sent to the appropriate institutions.

-- Submit applications and application fees for each school by its published deadline, or before.
+- Submit applications and application fees for each school by (or before) the published deadline.

 - Request scholarship/fellowship/assistantship information from each school where you applied.

-- Prepare for admission/assistantship interviews by scheduling an appointment with Career Services to participate in a mock interview.
+- Prepare for interviews by scheduling a mock interview with Career Services.

-- Follow-up on institutions that you have not heard from and make your final decision.
+- Follow-up with institutions that have not contacted you and make your final decision.

 - Submit commitment forms and/or fees to the institution you have chosen, and register for classes.

-- Send thank-you notes to people who wrote your recommendation letters, informing them of your success.
+- Send thank-you notes to people who wrote your letters of recommendation, informing them of the outcomes.